pagkly/Zed/Investopedia3/Mortgage Forbearance Agreement.md

 ## Mortgage Forbearance Agreements vs. Loan Modifications

-While a mortgage forbearance agreement provides short-term relief for borrowers, a [loan modification agreement](https://www.investopedia.com/terms/l/loan_modification.asp) is a permanent solution to unaffordable monthly payments.
-With a loan modification, the lender can work with the borrower to do a few things—such as reduce the interest rate, convert from a variable interest rate to a [fixed interest rate](https://www.investopedia.com/terms/f/fixedinterestrate.asp), or extend the length of the loan term—in order to reduce the borrower’s monthly payments.
+While a mortgage forbearance agreement provides short-term relief for borrowers, a [[loan modification agreement]](https://www.investopedia.com/terms/l/loan_modification.asp) is a permanent solution to unaffordable monthly payments.
+With a loan modification, the lender can work with the borrower to do a few things—such as reduce the interest rate, convert from a variable interest rate to a [[fixed interest rate]](https://www.investopedia.com/terms/f/fixedinterestrate.asp), or extend the length of the loan term—in order to reduce the borrower’s monthly payments.

 In order to be eligible for a loan modification, borrowers must show that they cannot make the current mortgage payments because of financial hardship, demonstrate that they can afford the new payment amount by completing a trial period, and provide all required documentation to the lender.
 The documentation the lender requires varies by lender, but it may include a financial statement, proof of income, tax returns, bank statements, and a hardship statement.